 Criterio and Target2Sell are examples of software that let you automate your retargeting efforts.
-You can use these software to lower your abandoned carts.
-However, if you can determine why people abandon their carts on your site and eliminate those reasons, you’ll have less abandonments to begin with.
+You can use this software to lower your abandoned carts.
+However, if you can determine why people abandon their carts on your site and eliminate those reasons, you’ll have less abandonment, to begin with.

 26. Optimize Different Personas

 Effective targeting aims to hit the business personas that can be more easily transformed into valuable leads.
 It is, therefore, necessary to segment the different types of targets from a demographic, anthropological and needs point of view.

 Once the personas have been identified, it becomes necessary to design a communication suitable to respond to the needs perceived by potential customers.
 The ideal message varies depending on the type of target and channel used for digital advertising campaigns (Facebook Ads, Linkedin Ads, Google Adwords, Twitter Ads, Instagram Ads, etc.).